UniLink: app for exchange students

 Discovery

-Best advice is from a personal connection
+Best advice is relatable, from someone you know

 I want to match people up!